dongna1996/handwritting-New-Tai-Lue-character-database/readme.txt

-The password of compressed file is set.
+The New Tai Lue database has no password.
 If you need to get it, please contact us by email(502913284@qq.com).